Hamar Greenwood, 1st Viscount Greenwood

-Thomas Hamar Greenwood, 1st Viscount Greenwood, PC, KC (7 February 1870 – 10 September 1948), known as Sir Hamar Greenwood, 1st Baronet between 1915 and 1929, was a Canadian-born British lawyer and politician.
-He served as the last Chief Secretary for Ireland between 1920 and 1922 and is associated with the activities of the Black and Tans in Ireland.
-Both his sons died unmarried meaning that the title of Viscount Greenwood became extinct in 2003.
+Thomas Hamar Greenwood, 1st Viscount Greenwood, PC, KC (7 February 1870 – 10 September 1948), known as Sir Hamar Greenwood, 1st Baronet between 1915 and 1929, was a Canadian-born British politician.
+He served as the last Chief Secretary for Ireland between 1920 and 1922, as which he was responsible for the Black and Tans.

-Background and education
+Family and Early Life

-Greenwood was born in Whitby, Ontario, Canada, to John Hamar Greenwood (1829-1903), a lawyer who emigrated from Llanbister, Radnorshire, Wales, as a youth, and wife Charlotte Churchill Hubbard, who was from a United Empire Loyalist family that had an ancestor who immigrated to Canada after the American Revolutionary War.
-He was educated at the University of Toronto and worked at the Department of Agriculture in Ontario before emigrating to England as a young man and qualifying as a barrister at Gray's Inn in 1906.
+Greenwood was born in Whitby, Ontario, Canada, to John Hamar Greenwood (1829–1903), a lawyer who had emigrated from Llanbister, Radnorshire, Wales, and Charlotte Churchill Hubbard, who was from a United Empire Loyalist family that had an ancestor who immigrated to Canada after the American Revolutionary War.

+He studied at the University of Toronto, from which he earned a BA in 1895, and subsequently worked for the Canadian Department of Agriculture.
+He dabbled in the theatre in Canada during his youth.

+He worked as a stableman on a cattle-boat to earn his passage to Britain, where he arrived with little money.
+Winston Churchill’s wife Clementine described Greenwood as “nothing but a blaspheming, hearty, vulgar, brave, knock-about Colonial”.

+He was a self-made man.

 Military career

-Greenwood served as an officer in the Canadian Militia before emigrating.
+Greenwood spent seven years as an officer in the Canadian militia.
 He was commissioned as a Lieutenant in King Edward's Horse (The King's Overseas Dominions Regiment), a London-based Militia unit, in 1902 and was promoted to Captain in 1905.
 He went onto the Reserve in 1913.
-On the outbreak of World War I in August 1914 he served in the Department of Recruiting at the War Office, and when David Lloyd George formed the Welsh National Executive Committee to recruit a Welsh Army Corps for 'Kitchener's Army' Greenwood was appointed Lieutenant-Colonel to raise and command the 10th (Service) Battalion, South Wales Borderers (1st Gwent) in December.
+On the outbreak of World War I in August 1914, he served in the Department of Recruiting at the War Office, and when David Lloyd George formed the Welsh National Executive Committee to recruit a Welsh Army Corps for 'Kitchener's Army' Greenwood was appointed Lieutenant-Colonel to raise and command the 10th (Service) Battalion, South Wales Borderers (1st Gwent) in December.
 He took the battalion to the Western Front in December 1915, but was recalled to serve as a Deputy Assistant Adjutant-General at the War Office in April 1916 before the unit saw serious action.
 He was later appointed Honorary Colonel of the Winnipeg Grenadiers.